MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/edit-header.md

 ## Considerations for editing the header

-The Edit site header contains three underlying content snippets.
-For more information on content snippets, see INSERT LINK HERE.
+The Edit site header contains three underlying content snippets which leverage [Liquid](../configure/liquid-overview.md).
+For more information on content snippets, see [Content snippets](../configure/content-snippets.md).

 |Content snippet         |Liquid syntax                        |
 |------------------------|-------------------------------------|